vlefevre/gpu_stream/README.md

 - initArray: init a 1D array to a constant value.
 - copyArray: copy the content of a 1D array to another.
+- reverseArray: copy the opposite of a 1D array to another.
 - constScaleArray: multiply a 1D array by a constant value.
 - scaleArray: multiply a 1D array by non-constant values (element-wise).
 - addArray: perform element-wise addition of two arrays and store the result into a third.